sebastianczech/terraform-databricks-community-modules/README.md

-# terraform-databricks-community-modules

-Terraform modules for Databricks community edition
+# Terraform modules for deploying notebook in Databricks community edition

 ## Prerequisites